phykn/clip-vae/README.md

 In this loss formulation, the CLIP loss term encourages alignment between the latent vectors $z_x$ and $z_y$, capturing the semantic relationship between the image $x$ and its associated label $y$.
 The KLD terms regularize the latent vectors by ensuring they adhere to a standard normal distribution.
 Finally, the reconstruction loss terms $\mathcal L_{REC}$ measure the dissimilarity between the original inputs ($x$ and $y$) and their corresponding reconstructions ($\hat x$ and $\hat y$).

 ## Sampling
+The CLIP-VAE has the capability to generate images from random Gaussian noise.
+This is achieved by sampling random points from the latent space and inputting them into the decoder of the CLIP-VAE model.

+When using the latent vectors obtained through the label encoder, it becomes possible to generate images corresponding to specific desired labels.
+This resembles the concept of conditional VAE, where the generation process is conditioned on specific input information.
+By leveraging the label encoder, CLIP-VAE enables the generation of images that align with the intended labels, thereby allowing for targeted image synthesis.

+Please check the image generation example in [this notebook](https://github.com/phykn/clip-vae/blob/main/test.ipynb).

 ## Reference
 1. Radford, Alec, et al. "Learning transferable visual models from natural language supervision."
 International conference on machine learning.
 PMLR (2021)